 NOTE: Texas Rep. Conway has introduced legislation to kill this absurd tax on churches and nonprofits.
 There is a link in the article above to add your church or nonprofit organization to a position statement opposing the tax or click here: Stop the Tax on Nonprofit Employee Parking — Sign on to Position Statement

 As a bookkeeper for churches and nonprofits, this tax law makes my head hurt!
 How in the world are we suppose to determine the value of those parking spaces many churches and nonprofits provide for their employees?
-Does it include the coffee and doughnuts or meals we provide for our workers?
 Even the top nonprofit tax experts in the US are not sure =(

 One article I read states "the main benefits affected are transportation-related, like free parking in a lot or a garage and subway and bus passes.
 It also targets meals provided to workers: Republican tax law hits churches